MiguelAgueda/Python-at-C-Speed/README.md

 To run the Python program, first navigate to this project's root folder.

-Next, run the following command,
+Next, run the following command to start the program.

 ```bash
 python3 Source\ Code/comparison_plotter.py
 ```

+Alternatively, from the `Source Code` folder, the following command will start the program.

+'''bash
+python3 comparison_plotter.py
+'''

+### Results

-Upon completion of each process, MatPlotLib will generate and display a graph for each process's run time.
+Upon completion of all processes, MatPlotLib will generate and display a graph for each process's run time.
+Within the MatPlotLib window, the graph can be zoomed in and moved for further analysis.